joelangeway/learning-java/010-WhatDoesAllThatCrapMean.md

 When something is declared `static`, that means that the thing declared is for the whole class and is the same for every object of that class and it exists and is valid before any objects of the class are even created.
 That means that the Java runtime doesn't have to even create an object of the class `Program` in order to run our program.
 The runtime can call the `main` method on the class and no objects ever need enter into it, as far as the programmer cares.

 There is no word which is the opposite of `static` in Java.
-You acheive the opposite effect of `static` by merely ommiting the word `static`.
+You achieve the opposite effect of `static` by merely omitting the word `static`.
 We said above that every distinct bit a data or state or variable belongs to an object.
 Well, every class is also a sort of psuedo-object of its own special class.
 So when the runtime calls the main method in our sample program, it's calling a method on an object, but the object *is* the class.

 We use static when we have to face up to the fact that something in our program doesn't always correspond to a particular object instance.
 There can only be one entry point of the program, one main method.
 You will almost never want to use the word static, except to define methods which are pure functions like `Math.sin`.

 ##What does void mean?

 When we declare a method, the "return type" is stated before the name of the method.
 The return type, is the type of the value returned by a method.
 A method often acts like a function and returns a value after it is run, which is substituted in its place in an expression, like `Math.sin` in the expression `1 + Math.sin(0.1)`.
 The return type of `Math.sin` is `double`.
 The return type of the main method is `void`, meaning "not applicable."
 Void is not a type.
 It is an token meaning that there will be no value returned from this method.

+##What does System mean?

+"System" is the name of a class, [javadoc](http://docs.oracle.com/javase/8/docs/api/index.html?java/lang/System.html).
+Some classes are automatically availible in every Java program, like "Math".
+All the most basic, primitive stuff, like how to just print a result to the screen, is done with the System class.

+##What does "out" main?

+"out" is a static field of the System class.
+It is variable that refers to an object of the class [PrintStream ](http://docs.oracle.com/javase/8/docs/api/index.html?java/io/PrintStream.html).
+A PrintStream object is a destination that we can write text to.
+It might be the console; it might be a file; it might be an SMS message.
+It has methods to write Strings and all sorts of numbers and provides basic control of formatting.

+##What does "println" mean?

+"println" is a method of the PrintStream class.
+It takes a String as an argument, and writes the characters of that String to the text destination, followed by a new-line character.
+It's like it types out the string and then hits "enter".

+###What's a String?

+A string, in general, means a sequence of characters, of any length including zero.
+A character, in general, means a letter, numeral, symbol, punctuation mark, particular kind of white space, or some other grapheme.

+In Java, String is a class for representing strings as objects.
+The String class has some methods for getting the length, changing to all upper or lower case, trimming leading and trailing whitespace, and lots of other stuff, [javadoc](http://docs.oracle.com/javase/8/docs/api/index.html?java/lang/String.html).
+You'll frequently find that you don't actually need to call any methods of String objects though.

+##What do the ""'s mean?

+We use double-quotes to denote a literal String object.
+At the place where the string literal expression appears in your program, Java will substitute an object of the String class which represents those characters.